What is mercury and why is it a concern?

 - Fort Wayne Water Pollution Control Plant at (260) 427-1243

-- Indiana Department of Environmental Management (IDEM) Spill Line toll-free at (888) 233-7745.
+- Call the Indiana Department of Environmental Management (IDEM) Spill Line toll-free at (888) 233-7745.
 IDEM personnel can determine if IDEM and or US Environmental Protection Agency staff should be called in to perform a clean-up operation.

 For further information about human exposure to mercury, please call the Poison Center at (800) 222-1222.